shamansir/shamansir.github.io/index.md

 ## About

-My real name is **Anton Kotenko**, I was born in _Saint-Petersburg, Russia_ in March of 1984, at my age of 24 I moved to _Odessa, Ukraine_ and after living there for a few years, I moved to _Munich, Germany_ in 2012.
-I am a software/fronted developer starting from 2003 which makes me 21-years being in this shit and I still really like it :).
-You can find my complete [[Lebenslauf]] here, which is the German word for _'How my life runs'_ or _'The story of my life'_.
-Also I have a list of my [[Travels]] here.
-I am in the Internet for a long time, being really old-school and I change my nicknames periodically (the current one I love the most), so you may know me under one of my other nicknames:
+My real name is **Anton Kotenko**.
+Definitely a geek and kind of musician and kind of VJ.
+I was born in _Saint-Petersburg, Russia_ in March of 1984, at my age of 24 I moved to _Odessa, Ukraine_ and after living there for a few years (lovely city and people!), I moved to _Munich, Germany_ in 2012.
+For work and leisure, I am a software/frontend developer starting from 2003 which makes me 21 years being in this shit and I still really like it! :).
+You can find my complete [[Lebenslauf]] here, which is the German word for _'How my life runs'_ or _'The story of my life'_ or _'How my life was ruined'_ as well.
+Also below is the list of my other passions, I mean, other than programming.
+I am in the Internet for a long time, being really scoofy, so I change my nicknames periodically (the current one I prefer the most, for the moment), so you may happen to know me under one of my other nicknames:

 * Ulric Wilfred
 * `shamansir` or `shaman_sir`
 * `tunguss` or `tungusso`
+* `Elektrokiłka`
+* Gordey Nudo
 * `zokotuhaFly`

 ## Social Links